 The British Property Federation points out that food chains and restaurants pay landlords a rent bill of £2.5bn each quarter.

 Restaurant Brands International reported revenue of $1.48 billion and income of $257 million, or 54 cents per share, down from $301 million, or 64 cents per share, a year earlier.
 The company’s shares have rebounded 44% in the last thirty days.
 But unfortunately, the stock is still down by 30% over a quarter.

-While the coronavirus-driven lockdown has resulted in shares of some US chains plunging substantially in the past three months, analysts view this as a perfect opportunity for investors to grab top-performing stocks with good price-earning ratios.
+While the coronavirus-driven lockdown has resulted in shares of some US chains plunging substantially in the past three months, analysts view this as a perfect opportunity for investors to buy shares with good price-earning ratios.